 Choose native Scottish species that naturally grow in your area.
 They should be of UK origin and preferably of Scottish origin.
-At least 15 per cent should be herbs, and the rest grasses (but not productive agricultural varieties).
-Sow the seed at a minimum rate of 5-10kg/ha or 1-2kg/ha of pure wildflower mixture.
+Since you are diversifying existing grassland, you can sow either a grass-wildflower mixture (not including productive agricultural grasses) or a pure wildflower mixture.
+Sow the seed at a minimum rate of 5-10kg/ha for a grass / wildflower mixture or 1-2kg/ha of pure wildflower mixture.